iinaraz/CellScribe/README.md

 5. Consensus signature - combine signature hits from each approach to establish a robust signature for each cell type

+### Other features to be included:
+Creating a folder for the analysis results
+Saving QC plots from each step of the signature generation

 # Execution
 ## Installation
 ```